bolt/docs/source/content-in-templates.md

 In the default template for a single record, it is available as both `{{ record }}` and also by the name of the singular name.
 So, in the above example, you can also use `{{ page }}`, without having to set it specifically.
 Likewise, in the default template for multiple records, the content is available as `{{ records }}` and also by the name of the contenttype, for example `{{ pages }}`.

+<p class="note"><strong>Note:</strong> As you might've noticed, sometimes the examples use {{ page }}, sometimes {{ entry }} and sometimes something altogether.
+These are just the names of the variables containing the content, or the array with several records of content.
+By default you can use the singular name of your contenttype, so be sure to replace them with whatever the names of your content types or variables are.</p>

 Using a {{ record }}
 ----------------------